kayrus/terraform-provider-openstack/docs/data-sources/dns_zone_share_v2.md

 The following arguments are supported:

-- `zone_id` (Required) - The ID of the DNS zone for which to list shares.
+* `zone_id` (Required) - The ID of the DNS zone for which to list shares.

-- `target_project_id` (Optional) - If provided, the data source returns only the shares with this target project ID.
+* `target_project_id` (Optional) - If provided, the data source returns only the shares with this target project ID.

-- `project_id` (Optional) - The owner project ID.
+* `project_id` (Optional) - The owner project ID.
 If omitted, it is derived from the zone details.

 ## Attributes Reference

-- Shares
-  - A list of objects representing DNS zone shares.
-Each object includes:
+`id` is set to the ID of the found DNS share.
+In addition, the following attributes are exported:

-    - `share_id`: The ID of the share.
+* `share_id`: The ID of the share.

-    - `project_id`: The target project ID associated with the share.
+* `project_id`: The target project ID associated with the share.